hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
-There are many tech stack tools.
-Junior developers often [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) deciding what tools to use to start.
-Avoid exploring everything or you'll soon be overwhelmed.
-Instead, learn just the minimum, focusing on what's needed to reach _your goals_.
-Answer this question: What can I [learn](https://docs.microsoft.com/en-us/visualstudio/ide/quickstart-aspnet-core) to solve _my problem_?
+Junior developers often [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) deciding what tech stack tools to use to start out.
+By focusing on what's needed to reach _one critical part of the project at a time_, e.g., the client app, the server app, VCS, CI/CD, testing, you can avoid becoming paralyzed by choice.
+Learning a stack that has [deep roots](https://docs.microsoft.com/en-us/visualstudio/ide/quickstart-aspnet-core) is a safe bet, but you should also consider engaging with [newer tools](https://deno.com/deploy)!

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g